Castelvill/SandstormBox/docs/Instructions.md

 **Parameters**

-- path (string) - id of the context with a path to a font file;
+- path (context) - id of the context with a path to a font file;
-- size (string) - id of the context with a size of the new font;
+- size (context) - id of the context with a size of the new font;
-- name (string) - id of the context with the name for the new font.
+- name (context) - id of the context with the name for the new font.

 ## mkdir